 Pace also has a number of older 'legacy' AVC arrangements which are now closed to new contributions.
-The largest is with Royal London and is referred to as 'Extra Plan' but there are also a small number of AVC policies with Aviva, Legal & General, Prudential and Equitable Life (now Utmost Life & Pensions).
+The largest is with Royal London and is referred to as 'Extra Plan' but there are also a small number of AVC policies with Aviva, Prudential, Royal London and Utmost Life & Pensions.